ccard/csci410python/README.txt

-This is my python assignment library
+This is my python assignment library for CSCI410